HavidDulsman/AND-TechTest/README.md

 ![ASG2](https://i.imgur.com/mUBNif4.png)

 ## Instances, Launch Configuration and Web Servers
 The instances, of which are created by the autoscaling group are made to design thanks to my launch configuration resource.
 I have kept the application very lightweight as to avoid any unwanted costs, so have opted for a t2.micro and good ol' Ubuntu 18.04 for the basis of my instance.
-The launch configuration also feature bash terminal commands, allowing me to install any other dependencies the instance made need to work in the auto scaling group.
+The launch configuration also features bash terminal commands, allowing me to install any other dependencies the instance made need to work in the auto scaling group.

     "#!/bin/bash
     sudo apt-get update